Nette Documentation Preview

 <span>{$item|translate}</span>

-trim (string charlist = " \t\n\r\0\x0B\u{A0}")
+trim (string $charlist=" \t\n\r\0\x0B\u{A0}")

 Strip leading and trailing characters, by default whitespace.